 Padlocks are widely used among surfers.
 The only reasonable, safest way and probably most used method on this list.

 Where to lock the padlock when going surfing?
 Just be creative – anywhere is fine as long as the lock gets attached on something solid.
 Most used spots: Over the wheel spoke, door handle, tow-bar, roof-rack, etc.

 5. Leave the keys to the nearest coffee-shop / life-save club

-Coffee and food trucks know their way around, therefore, know exactly where to “park their business”.
 Usually, where there’s surf – there’s a good quality beach with lots of beachgoers nearby.
 And, of course, a great coffee right after the enduring session sounds good already.
+You could leave the